My Teaching Philosophy:

 A Utopian Approach to Pedagogy

-As an academic, much of my work deals in literary utopias: visions of other worlds that have the power to estrange readers from their sense of ‘reality’ and allow them to see possibilities for how to change the world and hope for a better tomorrow.
-In many respects, I seek to develop this same principle of transformation with my students in the composition classroom.
-While it may be ambitious to think of First-Year Writing as utopian, I have found students very responsive in constructing a space where they can develop a sense of agency and utilize composition as an act of utopian transformation.
-By emphasizing composition as a utopic site through practices like self-reflection, process pedagogy, and multimodality, my goal as a teacher is to empower students by co-creating with them a space where they can imagine new possibilities for themselves, their communities, and the world.
+As an academic, much of my work deals in literary utopias: visions of other worlds that have the power to estrange readers from their sense of ‘reality’ and allow them to see new possibilities for changing the world.
+Throughout my teaching in the composition classroom, I pursue this same principle of exploring new possibilities with my students by centering composition as an act of utopian transformation.
+Through teaching practices like self-reflection, research methodologies, process pedagogy, and multimodality, my goal as a teacher is to empower students by co-creating with them a space where they can imagine new possibilities for themselves and their communities.

-Indeed, I center these connections by making sure students have the opportunity to apply classroom concepts towards changing the world, not simply through teaching transferable skills but in asking them to use those skills for transformation.
-Part of this comes from empowering students to use mediums and genres that go beyond the academic essay, wherein students cultivate a more expansive rhetorical repertoire for use both in my class and beyond college.
+Moreover, such activities also equip the students to use mediums and genres that go beyond the academic essay as students cultivate a more expansive rhetorical repertoire for use in both my class and beyond college.
 I here draw on Cynthia Selfe and Pamela Takayoshi with their argument that “In an increasingly technological world, students need to be experienced and skilled not only in reading (consuming) texts employing multiple modalities, but also in composing in multiple modalities” (Selfe and Takayoshi 3).
-Aside from the previously mentioned remediation project, I offer students the chance to utilize this multimodal approach through developing their own public awareness campaigns, wherein they apply previously learned skills in rhetorical persuasion to issues they care about like pollution or the death penalty via genres ranging from letters to Senators to Instagram posts.
+Aside from the previously mentioned remediation and synthesis projects, I offer students the chance to utilize this multimodal approach through developing their own public awareness campaigns in English 101.
+In these campaigns, students apply previously learned skills of rhetorical persuasion to issues they care about like pollution or the death penalty via genres ranging from letters to U.S. Senators to Instagram posts.
 This assignment thus asks students to move beyond the classroom and instead see how their writing can change the world in an act of utopian transformation.

-Hence, my teaching philosophy of utopian pedagogy works to actively make students question themselves, the classroom context, and to both realize and apply their own power to change the world.
+Hence, my teaching philosophy of utopian pedagogy works to actively make students question themselves, the classroom context, and the wider world with an aim towards both evaluating the world as is and then taking the next step in asking how it might be transformed.

 Works Cited